cjwilburn/svn-migration-scripts/README.md

     $ java -jar svn-migration-scripts.jar <command> <args>…

 A list of available commands can be obtained by omitting the command and arguments (e.g., `java -jar svn-migration-scripts.jar`).
+All commands optionally take a `--help` argument, displaying usage information about the command.

 You need the following dependencies: